~ 4 MIN READ

-Strategic goals represent critical or important achievements in your organizational strategy.
+Strategic goals represent critical or important achievements in your organization's strategic plan.
 They’re objectives to be achieved over the next three to five years, which link out to your measures and initiatives.
 Here are a few examples:

 - Balance the budget: A balanced budget reflects discipline in planning, budgeting, and management.
 It is typically seen in the public sector, or within divisions or departments of the private sector.